Daewoo Magnus

-The Daewoo Magnus is a mid-sized sedan developed and manufactured by Daewoo for model years 2000-2006 under a single generation, and marketed globably by GM Daewoo and other General Motors divisions, as well as GMDAT stake holder Suzuki.
+The Daewoo Magnus is a mid-sized sedan developed and manufactured by Daewoo for model years 2000–2006 under a single generation, and marketed globally by GM Daewoo and other General Motors divisions, as well as GMDAT stake holder Suzuki.
 Developed under its internal Daewoo designation V200, the Magnus was marketed prominently in the United States as the Suzuki Verona.

 The V200 is a successor to the Daewoo Leganza (model V100), used a larger chassis of its platform.
 Launched in 23 November, it was sold alongside the Leganza in Korea until the end of V100's production in 2002, when it also superseded it in export markets.
 The V200 itself was given an extensive facelift for 2006, which resulted in the model known as V250, or Daewoo Tosca in Korea.
 The V250 completely superseded all versions of the V200 during 2006.

 The Evanda comes equipped with the Daewoo-developed XK6 inline-6 engine (DOHC 24V, 155 hp at 5800 rpm, 177 lbft of torque at 4000 rpm – Canadian specification) or a Holden-built 2.0 L D-TEC inline-4 (DOHC 16V) carried over from the Leganza.
-ItalDesign of Italy was responsible for the styling and design of both the Leganza and Magnus.
+Italdesign of Italy was responsible for the styling and design of both the Leganza and Magnus.
 However, the upcoming V250 was styled in Korea by GM Daewoo.

+Chery Automobile may have used the platform of this car on Chery Eastar, Chery A5 and Chery Tiggo 3.